What is CATS?

-The Cognitive Assessment Tool Set or CATS is a physiological-based data collection ecosystem developed at the Operator Performance Laboratory.
+The Cognitive Assessment Tool Set, or CATS, is a physiological-based data collection ecosystem developed at the Operator Performance Laboratory.
 It can digest and analyze a large volume of data from humans and systems.
 CATS analyzes the quality of cognitive performance of individuals and teams under a large range of mission parameters in real-world and simulated situations.
 Long endurance missions, fatigue, stress and overload, quality of control, thermal comfort, and other factors can be measured through metrics including electrocardiogram, electromyogram, electroencephalogram, electrooculogram, a respiration belt, galvanic skin response, body temperature, eye movement, head movement, pressure in the seat and back, and more.

 How it works

-The CATS system has two main components, a Sensor Kit and an Analytics Application.
+The CATS system has two main components: a Sensor Kit and an Analytics Application.

 The Sensor Kit includes multiple sensors and data collection hardware generally for use in operational environments.
 Operators wear the sensor kit, which is fully contained on their person, for untethered physiological-based data collection.
 CATS can collect data from additional sensors separate from the body-worn sensors that are part of the core system, typically installed in the vehicle with data transmitted by Wi-Fi.
 This process has been used by OPL in many flight tests.
 In the L-29 testbed, an F-35 helmet-mounted display has a Polhemus Scout head tracker.
-In the MI-2 testbed, the BAE Striker helmet-mounted display with an Airbus optical head tracker is integrated in the airframe.
+In the MI-2 testbed, the BAE Striker helmet-mounted display with an Airbus optical head tracker is integrated into the airframe.

 The Analytics Application encompasses the analytical software and its user interface.
 It aggregates, synchronizes, tags, analyzes, and visualizes human and aircraft data in real time.